AlexWills37/Flaming-Oath-Game/README.md

 - [Using `std::vector`s to create lists of varying size](https://www.geeksforgeeks.org/vector-in-cpp-stl/)
 - [Using the `new` keyword to create pointers to objects that will not fall out of scope](https://stackoverflow.com/questions/655065/when-should-i-use-the-new-keyword-in-c)
 - [Implementing the singleton pattern in C++ to have globally accessible classes (like Time)](https://refactoring.guru/design-patterns/singleton/cpp/example)

+This game was made with SFML and C++ for Professor Roy's 2D Game Development with C++ class!
+Thank you Professor Roy for a great class and a fun semester!